 We live with them.
 We take care of them.
-We love them to distraction, but we are often completely in the dark about what exactly they are saying.
+We love them to distraction, but we are often completely in the dark about what exactly they are saying, especially when they use popular slang terms.

 Parents Guide to Their Kids’ Favorite Expressions